elespike/burp-cph/README.md

 Leftmost tabs will be processed first; therefore, tab order may be important, especially when extracting values from cached responses.

-View the full guide for explanations on utilizing cached responses.
+[Visit the wiki](https://github.com/elespike/burp-cph/wiki) for explanations on utilizing [cached responses](https://github.com/elespike/burp-cph/wiki/8.-Caching-messages-for-full-macro-modification).

 ### Tab configuration at a glance